mariechatfield/tutorials/explanations/asynchronous-code.md

+---
+layout: explanation
-# What is asynchronous code execution?
+title:  "What is asynchronous code execution?"
+---

 Code is a series of instructions, which are run one at a time in sequential order.
 During normal code execution, an instruction in one function might call out to another function.